shans/line-layout/merged-model/README.md

-The current prototype implements `onNextSegment` callback without the complex case mentioned above, because the callback may compress but next expands.
+The current prototype implements `onNextSegment` callback without the complex case mentioned above, because the callback may compress but never expands.

+## Breaks within a Ruby

+See Out-of-flow Segments above.

 ## Generator?